 Don’t allow your baby to use a pacifier for comfort.
 Instead, when your baby wants to suckle, offer the breast to stimulate more milk flow.

 Baby just finish a nursing session?
 You’re not done!
-Wait a few minutes and then use the breast pump to stimulate your breasts for more milk production.
+Wait a few minutes and then use the breast pump as a way to stimulate and increase milk supply from your breasts .
 In between each feeding pump some more for maximum output.

 Tip: Use our free pumping tracker to keep track of how much milk you’re pumping at each session.